magdanolde/magdanolde/README.md

 * I love to learn new things

-Aaand I do love mountains (in summer and winter), art, audiobooks, podcasts and a cup of good coffee.
+Aaand I do love mountains (in summer and winter), art, audiobooks, podcasts and a cup of good coffee.:coffee: